|

 UPDATE: After tasting DECADES of my baking my husband, Mark, has declared these the 'best ever' brownies.
 During previous Chocolate Seasons, I typically posted a new weekly recipe on each Wednesday.
 But I'm finding I have more time to bake on weekends this year so why not share the results a little sooner?
 And after all of the emotional/political upheaval in the U.S. last week, the sooner the better.
 Following the amazingly delicious Chocolate Bark from last week, today's recipe for Double Chocolate Skillet Brownies was another homerun.
 And having a beautifully aged, generations-old iron skillet to use made this much easier.
 In fact, iron skillets have been so important in our family that I even wrote an essay about one of them years ago.
 It appeared in The Christian Science Monitor.
 V.O.E. - As always, I made a few small tweaks to the original recipe.
 I'm not a big fan of mint so instead topped the ice cream with grated bittersweet.
 I didn't bother to chop the chocolate chips before melting them via the double boiler as I've previously incorporated chips into butter simply by melting them.
 And I used 3 tablespoons of olive oil rather than 1/2 a stick of butter - reducing the saturated fat slightly.
 Equipment 10-inch iron skillet Double boiler Large mixing bowl Measuring cup Whisk Rubber spatula Measuring spoons Food processor for nuts (optional) V.O.E. - Those of you who know me and/or this blog, already realize I always opt for dark chocolate in dessert recipes.
 So my add-in chips were bittersweet rather than milk chocolate.
 Also, although I did add a generous handful of chopped nuts to the batter, I don't think I would have missed them.
 Above: Pouring the glossy batter into my prepared skillet and then putting it in the oven.
 After just under 40 minutes of baking time, these brownies were soft, decadent, ridiculously satisfying, and well worth repeating.

 On Sunday afternoon, I 'played' in my kitchen for several hours.
 First, I made my Rustic Turkey Soup.
 Next came a delicious iron skillet meal that incorporated ground chorizo, thin-sliced Brussels sprouts and frozen corn (kernels).
 Then, as fresh cranberries dried in my oven, I made this Chocolate Nut Bark for the first time.
 Soooo easy and sooo tasty!
 And perhaps just the right treat to enjoy while anxiously awaiting election results over the next couple of days.
 Equipment Double boiler (mine is a large saucepan with a small stainless steel bowl) Mixing spoon Large mixing bowl Rubber or silicone spatula Baking sheet Foil Above: Pecan and walnut pieces await the addition of bittersweet chocolate chips as they melt.
 V.O.E.: I always have walnuts on hand and, fortunately, had plenty of pecan pieces remaining from last week's blog post for Dark Chocolate Pecan Pie.
+Or try this chocolate goodness with pistachio nutmeats in honor of the 2025 Dubai chocolate trend.
 Above: It wasn't easy to avoid eating a large sample of this gooey, decadent combo.
-Above: Nor was it easy to avoid eating MANY pieces once they solidified in the refrigerator, before I used them for my final photo.
+Above: Nor was it easy to avoid eating MANY pieces once they solidified in the refrigerator, before taking my final photo.
 But now I don't have to avoid eating them!

 V.O.E. - That's unbleached parchment paper between layers of the finished bark pieces.
 When I first put them in this container I wanted to be sure the two layers wouldn't stick together.
 Once the individual pieces had fully solidified I removed the parchment paper.
 People often ask me how I find recipes to showcase on this blog.
 My most consistent source is the Internet.
 I receive a daily chocolate focused 'roundup' from Google.
 I subscribe to several other food related newsletters, too.
 In some years I also scour my cookbooks and recipe file for goodies.
 Finally, as each New Year begins I start a computer Document file titled Chocolate Blog YEAR, where I list links and other sources for terrific-sounding recipes that I will make during My Chocolate Season.
 By now I've forgotten how I initially came upon the recipe for Dark Chocolate Pecan Pie.
 But I fell in love from the first slice.
 I used Sally's recipe, with a few small tweaks that reflect personal taste and ingredients in my kitchen.
 A note about the pecans.
 When I visited the bulk bins at my natural foods store I found both pecan halves and pecan pieces.
 The halves cost several dollars more per pound so I opted for pieces.
 Equipment 9-inch pie pan (V.O.E. - When it comes to making pie crust I'm pretty lazy, so I typically buy a premade crust.
 But Sally provides thorough instructions for making your own) Microwave safe bowl to melt butter Measuring cup Measuring spoons Large whisk Above: V.O.E. - Although I simply poured the pecan pieces into the crust and flattened them out a little, I more carefully placed the Ghirardelli chocolate chips to make sure they were spread evenly across the nuts.
 Above: V.O.E. - Sally's original recipe features corn syrup, which I never have on hand.
 So I did a little research on possible substitutes which turned out to be honey or maple syrup-both of which occupy space in my cupboards.
 I chose maple syrup and then doubled the amount of cinnamon to make sure its flavor didn't get 'lost' against the maple flavor.
 I also suggest whisking the eggs separately before adding them to other ingredients.
 They seem to incorporate better this way.
 Ready for the oven (above).
 V.O.E. - I baked my pie just under 45 minutes which resulted in a gorgeously browned crust, though your oven may vary.
 After it initially cooled on a rack, I wish I had put the pie in the refrigerator for awhile before cutting the first slice.
 Thought I'm not certain this would have better solidified the filling, I suspect it.
 I whipped some fresh cream but, instead of chocolate shavings, I opted for leftover chocolate 'gratings' from last week's recipe!
 But OMG, it couldn't have been more delicious!